 The Origin Of “Greased Lightning”

-So where does grease come into the picture?
+Okay, so lightning is fast, but what does grease have to do with that?
 Well, lubricants like oil and grease are used to make machinery run smoother and faster.
-So the idea, then, is that lightning is being made even faster due to the application of grease.
+So the idea here is that grease is being figuratively applied to lightning in order to make it even faster!

 “He spoke as quick as ‘greased lightning.’ “

-- My roommate is writing in essay that’s due to tomorrow.
-I can tell he’s in a hurry because his fingers are moving across the keyboard as fast as greased lightning!
+- My roommate has an essay due to tomorrow.
+He will probably have it finished in time because his fingers are moving across the keyboard as fast as greased lightning!

 - What happened?
 The match was over in the blink of an eye.